joshbuhler/devjunk/README.md

 devjunk
 =======

 Small collection of dev junk I find useful and tend to setup on each of my dev machines.
-Color themes, scripts, config files, etc. Everything is grouped into different folders, and some basic info about what's there is listed below.
+Color themes, scripts, config files, etc. Everything requiring a file is grouped into different folders, and some basic info about what's there is listed below.
+Honestly, this is more of a reference for me than anything else.

 ## Bash
 Small little additions to a `.bash_profile` file.
 Pretty sparse since I just cleaned a lot of old stuff out of it.